 Continue to review the metrics for each landing page to determine what works best.

-Remarket Your Lead Generation Content
+Remarket For B2B Lead Generation

 Blogs provide a great opportunity to use remarketing for existing lead generation content, such as eBooks or webinars.
 Remember that visitors need to complete your form to access this exclusive content.

-You also need to continue using segmentation to ensure that you do not continuously deliver the same content or offers.
+You also need to continue using segmentation to ensure you do not continuously deliver the same content or offers.
 For this remarketing strategy, segment your lists based on the interests or needs of the users.

 For example, if visitors are reading a blog post about recruitment strategies, they should see ads remarketing offers related to recruiting.
 If a visitor reads a blog about productivity, they should continue to see ads for productivity solutions.